 There is perhaps no field which stands to benefit more from predictive analytics than fraud prevention.
 Insurance Journal reports that the White House said last February that “malicious cyber activity cost the US economy between $57bn and $109bn in 2016.”
 And while fraud can be limited with proper security procedures, fraudsters always seem to be one step ahead.
 Criminals come up with new means of deceiving institutions and consumers, and fintech is forced to react after the damage is done.

-Visit Innovation Enterprise's Predictive Analytics Innovation Summit in Singapore on October 10–11, 2018
+Visit Innovation Enterprise's AI & Big Data Innovation Summit in Beijing on November 21–22, 2018

 But with predictive analytics, fintech companies can more easily detect fraud before it causes damage.
 A basic example is how credit card companies will often deny a charge if you attempt to use the card in a different country or state, because they know that you normally make purchases from one state.
 But over time, fintech institutions can use more data to detect if a transaction does not fit in with a user’s normal purchase history, and then assess whether it is potentially fraudulent.